react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-prop.md

   - `replace` - replace the current screen with a new one
   - `push` - push a new screen onto the stack
   - `pop` - go back in the stack
+  - `popTo` - go back to a specific screen in the stack
   - `popToTop` - go to the top of the stack

 See [Stack navigator helpers](stack-navigator.md#helpers) and [Native Stack navigator helpers](native-stack-navigator.md#helpers) for more details on these methods.